So, you want to buy a Chromebook with the longest battery runtime.

 If you’re shopping for battery life, this list all you’ll need.
 So save yourself some time, grab your favorite beverage, and let’s go through these laptops one-by-one.

-These are the Chromebooks with the best battery life that you can possibly buy right now in 2019.
+These are the Chromebooks with the best battery life that you can possibly buy right now in 2022.
+If you want 10 hours of battery per charge, you’re in the right place.

 Chromebooks with the best battery life